Project scope

 Corpus data preparation for linguistic and machine tasks

 As part of the project, we prepared three text corpora specialized for educational use: the corpus of student writing Šolar 3.0, the open-access school textbook corpus ccUčbeniki 1.0, and the youth literature corpus ccMaks 1.0.
 Prior to the project, Šolar was available in version 2.0, Maks was only accessible via concordancers (not as a full database), and the Učbeniki corpus was not publicly available.
 All three resources had previously been linguistically annotated, but using older automatic tagging tools.
-In this project, we uniformly re-annotated the corpora using the state-of-the-art CLASSLA v1.1.1 tagger, covering tokenization, sentence segmentation, lemmatization, and morphosyntactic tagging according to the MULTEXT-East v6 standard, as well as dependency syntax (JOS) and named entity recognition.
+In this project, we uniformly re-annotated the corpora using the CLASSLA v1.1.1 tagger, covering tokenization, sentence segmentation, lemmatization, and morphosyntactic tagging according to the MULTEXT-East v6 standard, as well as dependency syntax (JOS) and named entity recognition.
 In collaboration with other projects, we also ensured that two additional corpora for Slovene as a second language were prepared using the same standards: the KUUS textbook corpus and the KOST corpus of Slovene as a foreign language.
 This uniformity allows for more reliable data comparison, while higher-level linguistic annotations support more advanced linguistic and computational analyses, as well as better data usability for machine learning applications.

 The corpora are openly available in the CLARIN.SI repository: